Frequently Asked Questions

 Who is on my radiation therapy team?

 A radiation oncologist is a doctor who specializes in using radiation therapy to treat cancer.
-He prescribes how much radiation a patient receives, plans how treatment is given, closely follows patients during the course of treatment, and prescribes care required to help with side effects.
-He works closely with the other doctors, nurses, and health care providers.
-This physician can also be involved in follow-up care of a patient after treatment completion.
+He or she prescribes how much radiation a patient receives, plans how treatment is given, closely follows patients during the course of treatment, and prescribes care required to help with side effects.

 A physician assistant is a person who has been trained to perform under the supervision of a physician.
 This professional works closely with the radiation oncologist, assisting with the care and side effects of patients.
-The physician assistant can take a patient's medical history, conduct physical exams, order tests, and closely monitor patient response to treatment.
-The physician assistant may see a patient for follow-up visits to check for late side effects and assess how well the radiation has worked.
-A physician assistant may also be referred to as a "PA."
+The physician assistant may see a patient for follow-up visits to assess how well the radiation has worked.
+A physician assistant may be referred to as a "PA."

 The dosimetrist works under the direction of the radiation oncologist and physicist to plan the details of each patient's treatment.
 The dosimetrist devises a treatment plan using a computer that assists in calculating the best way to deliver radiation to the target while minimizing the dose to nearby healthy tissue.